 - Download errata to the book and to the homework exercises.

 University Press Catalog for ordering information, further details, and

 downloadable additional materials, including over 500 pages of solutions

 Teaching Plans and Course Web Pages

-- Bing Huang: interdependent infrastructures.
+- Bing Huang: interdependent infrastructures and interdiction,

 - Jeff Manning: short-term cloud prediction.